andreasremdt/simple-translator/README.md

 ### `fetch(String|Array: languageFiles, Boolean?: save)`

 Fetches either one or multiple JSON files from your project by utilizing the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 By default, fetched languages are also registered to the translator instance, making them available for use.
-If you just want to fetch the JSON content, pass `false` as an optional, second parameter.
+If you just want to get the JSON content, pass `false` as an optional, second parameter.

-You don't have to pass the entire file path nor the file extension (although you could).
-The folder will be determined by the `filesLocation` option.
-It's sufficient to just pass the language code.
+You don't have to pass the entire file path or file extension (although you could).
+The `filesLocation` option will determine folder.
+It's sufficient just to pass the language code.

 ```js
 var translator = new Translator({